Uber will no longer force victims of sexual assault into arbitration

 Uber says it is taking steps to help reduce the culture of silence around sexual violence on its platform in the wake of a CNN investigation into sexual assaults and abuse by Uber drivers.

-The rideshare company said Tuesday it will no longer force passengers who allege that they have been sexually assaulted or harassed by drivers into arbitration -- something Uber says was previously required under its terms of service.
+The rideshare company said Tuesday it will no longer force into arbitration passengers who allege that they have been sexually assaulted or harassed by drivers -- something Uber says was previously required under its terms of service.

 Instead, Uber will allow victims of sexual violence, including riders, drivers and employees, to choose the venue in which they want to pursue redress of their sexual harassment or assault claims, whether that's arbitration, mediation or open court.